sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/aws-ec2.md

 ## Features

-**NEED TO COMPLETE** Is my draft list below accurate?
-Are there other features to add here?

 - Tunable arguments: use Sensu annotations to set custom instance ID, instance ID labels, timeouts, and more in EC2
 - Use Sensu [environment variables and secrets management][3] to avoid exposing your AWS EC2 API token, username and password.
-- [Event-based templating][2]: include observation data from event attributes to add meaningful, actionable context.

 ## Get the plugin